Wisner Tract Map

 This plan will emphasize flexible, passive programming with stormwater management best practices that position the space both as an aesthetic and functional amenity to the region.
 A new, vibrant, and immersive nature-based design will establish a restorative escape from bustling city life, support habitat rehabilitation and ecological education, increase park visitation, and create an experience unique to New Orleans.
 Temporary uses for the site will be considered if they accommodate existing uses and provide opportunity for revenue to maintain the site.

 How can the public be involved?

 We want the public’s input!
-There are currently two public meeting scheduled for September 12, 2019 and another public meeting will be scheduled in November 2019 (update: the next meeting will be held in January 2020).
-If you are unable to attend a meeting in person but wish to make comments about the Wisner Tract and its future, please send an email to: email@example.com and watch this space for updates.
+There are currently two public meeting scheduled for September 12, 2019 and January 15, 2020.
+If you are unable to attend a meeting in person but wish to make comments about the Wisner Tract and its future, please send an email to: firstname.lastname@example.org and watch this space for updates.